 Akaka Falls near Hilo, Big Island, Hawaii

-Things to do in Hilo, Hawaii
+Top 10 things to do in Hilo, Hawaii

-The best activities in Hilo, Hawaii
+The 10 best things to in Hilo, Hawaii:

 Rainbow Falls in Hilo, Big Island, Hawaii

-Take a look at Rainbow Falls
+1. Take a look at Rainbow Falls

 Rainbow Falls is one of the most popular attractions in Hilo.
 The waterfall is 24 metres (80 ft) tall and is surrounded by lush greenery in a rainforest setting.
-Apparently the falls reveal a rainbow in the mist on sunny mornings, though unfortunately it didn’t appear for us on the cloudy morning that we visited.
-Still, it was a nice spot and very easy to access as the parking lot is right beside the viewing area.
+It was very easy to access as the parking lot is right beside the viewing area.

 Akaka Falls near Hilo, Big Island, Hawaii

-Visit Akaka Falls
+2. Visit Akaka Falls

 Drive outside of Hilo to get to Akaka Falls, located in the nearby Akaka Falls State Park.
 The falls are 135 metres (442 ft) tall and are surrounded by dense rainforest, through which visitors follow a walking loop to access the falls viewpoint about 20-minutes in.
 There are some great photo spots on the walk and facilities at the trailhead.

 The $20 we paid to access this spot ($5 each for site entry and $10 for parking) seemed a little steep for this activity, though you can probably save on the parking by pulling over further up the road from the entrance (in hindsight, that’s definitely what we should have done!).
-If you won’t have a car to drive out to this spot, there’s the option of seeing it on a majestic waterfalls tour.

-Grab a beer at Ola Brew
+4. Grab a meal at Ola Brew

 We went to this brewery because it was one of the only places open in Hilo on a Monday, but we were incredibly impressed with their offerings!
 Ola Brew had a nice selection of beers in a variety of sizes, with the 4oz taster being my fave for trying a few options.